 Associate of Applied Science Degree

-Program Description: Clinical Laboratory Technology is a 6 semester associate of applied science degree program.
-Students learn to perform clinical laboratory procedures under the supervision of a qualified pathologist and/or clinical laboratory scientist.
+The purpose of the Clinical Laboratory Technology, Associate of Applied Science Degree (CLT3) program, is to teach students how to perform clinical laboratory procedures under the supervision of a qualified pathologist and/or clinical laboratory scientist.
 Classroom training is integrated with clinical experiences under the medical direction of cooperating hospitals.
-Graduation from this program allows students to take a national certification examination which is necessary for clinical employment.
+Graduation from this program allows students to take a national certification examination, which is necessary for clinical employment.

 Accreditation Information: This program is accredited by the National Accreditation Agency for Clinical Laboratory Sciences.
 National Accreditation Agency for Clinical Laboratory Sciences (NAACLS); 5600 N. River Rd., Suite 720, Rosemont, IL 60018; Phone: 773-714-8880 Ext.
 4181; Fax: 773-714-8886; Website: www.naacls.org